Beginners Guide to Peace - Finding Solid Footing

 Harmony and Balance

 To deal fairly and peacefully with each other, it thus becomes crucial to establish rules to provide fair and reasonable access to source materials as well as to support each other’s claim to our own productive output.
-The aggregation of these rules is the concept of
+The aggregation of these rules is the concept known as

 - The Non-Aggression Principle is based on the concept of Self-Ownership.
 We are ultimately free to act as we wish but are also responsible for our actions.